Quantum Doeblin Coefficients: Interpretations and Applications: Interpretations of the Quantum Doeblin Coefficient

 \subsection{Reverse Max-Mutual Information}

-In this section, we observe that the Doeblin coefficient $\alpha(\mathcal{N})$ can be written in terms of the reverse max-mutual information of the channel $\mathcal{N}$.
+In this section, we observe that the Doeblin coefficient $\alpha(\mathcal{N})$ can be written in terms of the reverse max-mutual information $\inf_{\tau\in\operatorname{aff}(\mathcal{D} )}D_{\max}(\mathcal{R}^{\tau}\Vert\mathcal{N})$ of the channel $\mathcal{N}$ (alternatively, this quantity can be called the Doeblin information of the channel).
 This is a counterpart of the fact that the entanglement-assisted communication value can be written in terms of the max-mutual information of the channel (see \cref{rem:comm-val-max-mutual} below).
 The formulation given in \cref{prop:reverse-max-mutual-info} can also be compared to the concept of resource weight \cite{Lewenstein1998,Regula2022prl,Regula2022tightconstraints}, studied in the context of quantum resource theories, especially if one considers the replacer map $\mathcal{R}^\tau$ to play the role of a free map.

 \begin{proposition} The following equality holds for a quantum channel $\mathcal{N}$:

 where $D_{\max}(\mathcal{R}^{\tau}\Vert\mathcal{N})$ is defined from \eqref{eq:max-rel-ent-channels} and $\mathcal{R}^{\tau}(\cdot) \coloneqq \operatorname{Tr}[\cdot]\tau$ is a replacer superoperator.